 All athletic eligibility decisions will be made at the discretion of the Conwell-Egan Catholic administration.

 At the beginning of each school year, all CEC students are eligible to participate in Spirit Night.
-The following eligibility guidelines for Spirit Night are in place beginning with the 2021-22 school year:
+The following eligibility guidelines for Spirit Night are in place beginning of the school year:

 All Spirit Night eligibility decisions will be made at the discretion of the Conwell-Egan Catholic administration.